sendx/sendx-api-java/docs/ContactApi.md

 <a name="contactTrackPost"></a>
 # **contactTrackPost**
-> TrackResponse contactTrackPost(apiKey, teamId, email, tag)
+> TrackResponse contactTrackPost(apiKey, teamId, email, trackDetails)

 Add tracking info using tags to a contact